-Macomb Workforcee Center (440 N. Lafayette, Suite 110, Macomb, IL 61455) Monmouth Workforce Center (1025 S. 2nd St., Monmouth, IL 61462) WIOA Title I and TAA services are provided part time onsite; Wagner Peyser services are provided via technology; those individuals requiring Adult Education, Vocational Rehabilitation, Senior Community Services, Perkins, and / or TANF services will be referred to the apporpriate local service provider.
+Macomb Workforce Center (440 N. Lafayette, Suite 110, Macomb, IL 61455)

+Monmouth Workforce Center (1025 S. 2nd St., Monmouth, IL 61462)

+WIOA Title I and TAA services are provided part time onsite; Wagner-Peyser services are provided via technology; those individuals requiring Adult Education, Vocational Rehabilitation, Senior Community Services, Perkins, and / or TANF services will be referred to the appropriate local service provider.

 6. DESCRIPTION OF COMPREHENSIVE ONE-STOP SERVICES (Sec.
-121 (c)(2)(i)) (§ 678.500(b)(1)) (Governor's Guidelines, Section 1, Items 2 and 5)
+121 (c)(2)(i)) (Governor's Guidelines, Section 1, Items 8(e)-(g)) (§ 678.500(b)(1))

-- Complete a local service matrix (template attached) illustrating local methods of service delivery, which includes: - Career services to be provided by each required partner in each comprehensive onestop center - Other programs and activities to be provided by each required partner - Method of delivery for each service provided by each required partner (e.g., staff physically present, cross-trained staff, direct linkage technology) - In the spaces provided below: - o In the introductory paragraph of this section, describe the required partners' combined commitment to integration and "manner in which the services will be coordinated and delivered through the system" (§ 678.500(b)(1)) - o In the spaces below designated for each required partner, describe each partner's commitment to coordinated service delivery and explain how the local service matrices illustrate that commitment - For each required partner below, describe the location(s) at which services of each required partner will be accessible
+- Complete a local service matrix (the State-level service matrix provided in Appendix F is intended to serve as a reference for local negotiations) illustrating local methods of service delivery, which includes: - Career services to be provided by each required partner in each comprehensive one-stop center - Other programs and activities to be provided by each required partner - Method of delivery for each service provided by each required partner (e.g., staff physically present, cross-trained staff, direct linkage technology) - In the spaces provided below: - o In the introductory paragraph of this section, describe the required partners' combined commitment to integration and "manner in which the services will be coordinated and delivered through the system" (§ 678.500(b)(1)) - In the spaces below designated for each required partner, describe each partner's commitment to coordinated service delivery and explain how the services provided and the method of service delivery (as documented in the local service matrices) illustrate that commitment

+• For each required partner below, describe the location(s) at which services of each required partner will be accessible